Professors: Thomas Campbell,

 Clinical Faculty: Michelle Aldridge, Suzanne Bonifert, Lucinda Dean, Diane Garst, Karen Kaplan, Helen Kenedi, Janice Lougeay, Felicity Sale

-The Master of Science program in Communication Disorders offers broad-based professional preparation in speech-language pathology within an environment which supports an active program of clinical services and research.
+The Master of Science program in Communication Disorders offers broad-based professional preparation in speech-language pathology within an environment that supports an active program of clinical services and research.
 Students are provided comprehensive exposure to clinical approaches in communication disorders and to the scientific foundations from which clinical approaches are derived.
-Practical experience is available in a variety of clinical, educational, and medical settings.
+Practical experience is available in a variety of clinical, educational, and medical settings on- and off- campus

 The graduate program in Communication Disorders is accredited in speech-language pathology by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.

-The principal sites for the academic, clinical, and research activities of the Communication Disorders program are the UT Dallas Callier Center for Communication Disorders, adjacent to The University of Texas Southwestern Medical Center, and Callier-Richardson on the Uuniversity’s main campus.
+The principal sites for the academic, clinical, and research activities of the Communication Disorders program are the U.T.
+Dallas Callier Center for Communication Disorders, adjacent to The University of Texas Southwestern Medical Center, and Callier-Richardson on the University’s main campus.
 These facilities, and others throughout the Metroplex, provide the educational, clinical, research, and medical environments essential for an interdisciplinary program in Communication Disorders.